- External Workshop - Contact Plum Solutions

 This course is demonstrated mostly using the latest Microsoft Excel 2019/365, however course materials covers prior versions as well as Excel for Mac.
 This course is very practical and hands-on.
 In order to complete the exercises, delegates are required to bring their own laptops with their preferred version of Excel installed.

-Each participant receives a revised edition of ‘Using Excel for Business Analysis’ by your course presenter, Danielle Stein Fairhurst.
+Each participant receives a revised edition of ‘Using Excel for Business and Financial Modelling’ by your course presenter, Danielle Stein Fairhurst.
 Delegates are provided with over 50 Excel templates and examples with step-by-step instructions for case studies.

 About your Presenter